Edenbridge (band)

-Edenbridge are a symphonic metal band from Austria, led by songwriter Arne "Lanvall" Stockhammer and fronted by soprano singer Sabine Edelsbacher.
-Established in 1998, the band has so far released ten studio albums.
+Edenbridge is an Austrian symphonic metal led by songwriter Arne "Lanvall" Stockhammer and fronted by soprano singer Sabine Edelsbacher.
+Established in 1998, the band has released eleven studio albums so far.

 History

-1998-2004
+Formation and first four albums

 Edenbridge was formed in 1998 by guitarist and keyboardist Lanvall, singer Sabine Edelsbacher, and bassist Kurt Bednarsky.
 The line-up was completed when drummer Roland Navratil joined the band.
 Edenbridge entered the recording studio in 1999, signing a record deal with Massacre Records the same year.
 In the following year, their debut album Sunrise in Eden was released.

 The band added a second guitarist, Georg Edelmann, to its line-up in February 2000, but his stay with the band was to be a short one.
 When he left in January 2001, he was replaced by Andreas Eiblar.
 Under this line-up, Edenbridge released the album Arcana (2001).
 During a tour in 2002, Edenbridge's bassist and founding member Kurt Bednarsky left the band.
 In December 2003, the album Aphelion was released.

 Their next album, recorded live and entitled A Livetime In Eden, was released in August 2004, followed by the studio album Shine in October.
 At that time, a new bassist, Frank Bindig, joined the band.
 In December the same year, guitarist Andreas Eibler left the band and was replaced by Martin Mayr.